dwarvesf/playground/Ω Fleeting notes/Why does Git use a cryptographic hash function?.md

 Discussions around changing the hash in Git are not new:

--   either [to optimize it (August 2009)](http://www.mail-archive.com/bug-coreutils@gnu.org/msg17297.html), but you have to take license issue:
+-  Either [to optimize it (August 2009)](http://www.mail-archive.com/bug-coreutils@gnu.org/msg17297.html), but you have to take license issue:

 (Linus Torvalds)